Glasgow's southside

 The iconic Battlefield Rest is an Italian bistro housed in one of the most stunning buildings in Glasgow.
 Check out the Battlefield Rest's extensive menu online.
 You can also enjoy cool and casual dining at the likes of Church on the Hill, which has a great range of indoor and outdoor spaces.
 Visit Church on the Hill's website for details.

-Dessert venues are also proving popular, with Aftrs and Loop & Scoop (opening in Spring 2022) joining the Glasgow institutions of Brooklyn Cafe and Ginesi’s Artisan Gelato (formerly known as Queen's Cafe), which are both known for their ice cream.
+Dessert venues are also proving popular.
+Try Loop & Scoop, known for their handmade ice cream and churros.
+The Brooklyn Cafe and Ginesi’s Artisan Gelato (formerly known as Queen's Cafe), are both known for their ice cream too.

 Parks and green spaces